GuanjieLin/guanjielin.github.io/_pages/about.md

 I am Guanjie Lin, currently a first-year PhD student in Computer Science at the University of Massachusetts Boston (UMass Boston), under the mentorship of Prof. [Yinxin Wan](https://www.cs.umb.edu/~ywan/).
 I received my Bachelor of Engineering degree in Computer Science from Foshan University(China) in June 2024.
 Previously, I served as a Research Intern at the Shenzhen Key Lab for ICN and Blockchain Technologies (ICNLAB), Shenzhen Graduate School, Peking University, mentored by Prof. [Kai Lei](https://www.icnlab.cn/?page_id=6360) from December 2021 through most of my undergraduate studies.

-My primary research interests include Future Internet architectures, Blockchain, and Security & Network related to Large Language Models (LLMs).
+My primary research interests include Future Internet architectures, Blockchain, and Computer Networks related to Large Language Models (LLMs).

 # 🎓 Educations